- Hybrids, Electric & Alternate Energy Vehicles

 10 Things You Didn’t Know About Electric Cars

-Electric cars (or generally electric vehicles) are automobiles that are propelled by electric motors.
-These types of motors use electrical energy which is supplied mainly by batteries.
+In case you didn't know, electric cars (or generally electric vehicles) are automobiles that are propelled by electric motors.
+These types of motors use electrical energy which mainly comes from batteries.

-2. Were the most popular automobiles in 19th C. & early 20th C.
+2. Most popular automobiles in 19th C. and early 20th C.

-5. Tesla Roadster is the EC with the highest range per charge
+5. Tesla Roadster EC has the highest range per charge.

-7. Are heavier than gasoline cars, but less noisy
+7. Heavier than gasoline cars, but less noisy.

 1. The First Electric Car Was Built in 1884

 The vehicle was designed and built by Thomas Parker who was a London innovator in charge of the overhead tramways electrification in the city.
-His car was fueled by high-capacity rechargeable batteries.
-He aimed to reduce the number of low fuel-efficient and environment-friendly cars on the roads.
+The car was fueled by high-capacity rechargeable batteries, and the innovator aimed at reducing the number of low fuel-efficient and environment-friendly cars on the roads with his EC.

 The high cost of electric-powered cars is attributed to the additional cost of the batteries.
 Some battery packs cost as high as $800 per kWh.
-Due to this situation, most people are not ready to buy ECs.
-Some automakers have started to manufacture cheaper batteries, which is good news to people who want to buy EVs.
+Due to these high battery costs, most people are reluctant to buy ECs.
+But some automakers have started to manufacture cheaper batteries, which is good news to people who want to buy EVs.

-ECs have fewer parts than gasoline cars, which means that they also have fewer parts to maintain.
-The costly batteries do not last forever, but they have lifetime of many years (so replacement cost is low for a particular period of time).
-The overall maintenance costs of these types of cars are therefore low.
-On average, an EC uses 0.18 kWh/mi which translates to 1.75 p/mi.
+ECs have fewer parts than gasoline cars, which means that they have fewer parts to maintain.
+The costly batteries do not last forever, but they have a lifetime of many years something which keeps the replacement cost low.
+The overall energy consumption for these types of cars is also low.
+On average, an EC uses 0.18 kWh/mi which translates to 1.75 p/mi (pennies per mile).
 On the other side, a gasoline-powered one uses 10 p/mi.

-5. Tesla Roadster is the Electric Car with the Highest Range per Charge (Year 2015)
+5. Tesla Roadster EC has the Highest Range per Charge (Year 2015)

-The car can travel 240 miles per charge which is twice the range travelled by most ECs.
-It can be fully charged in 4 hours from a 220V, 70A outlet, and it can gain 80% percent of the charge in about 30 minutes.
+The car can travel 240 miles per charge which is twice the range traveled by most ECs.
+It can be fully charged in 4 hours from a 220V, 70A outlet, and it can gain 80 percent of the charge in about 30 minutes.

-Reports show that more carbon emissions are generated in the production of ECs compared to conventional cars.
+Reports from trusted sources show that more carbon emissions are generated in the production of ECs compared to conventional cars.
 Most of the emissions come from the battery production.
-However, the overall emissions are lower over the lifetime (from production to disposal) for these electric-powered vehicles.
+However, the overall emissions are lower over the lifetime (from production to disposal) for these types of vehicles.

-8. There Are 6 Categories of Electric Vehicles
+8. There are 6 Categories of Electric Cars/Vehicles

 Battery EVs (BEVs)